seanh/ripgrep/README.md

 Vim Integration
 ---------------

-You can configure vim's built-in `:grep` command to use `rg` instead of `grep`.
-But it's better to just install the [vim-grepper](https://github.com/mhinz/vim-grepper) plugin, which provides convenience commands for calling rg and several other search tools:

-`:GrepperRg <QUERY>` runs a search with `rg` and populates the quickfix list with the results.
-It searches vim's current working directory, which may not be the project or file's directory.
-And it searches the actual files on disk, not the contents of the vim buffers themselves.
+There are plugins like [vim-ripgrep](https://github.com/jremmen/vim-ripgrep) and [vim-grepper](https://github.com/mhinz/vim-grepper/) that add ripgrep support to vim.
+But I prefer just to manually configure vim's builtin `:grep` command (a wrapper for external grep-alikes):

+    if executable("rg")
+        set grepprg=rg\ --vimgrep\ --no-heading
+        set grepformat=%f:%l:%c:%m,%f:%l:%m
+    endif

+Now to search across all files in vim's current working directory (and immediately jump to the first result):

+    :silent grep <QUERY>

 Run `:copen` and `:cclose` to open and close the search results in the quickfix window.

+Use `:grepadd` to append more results to the current quickfix list instead of appending a new quickfix list.

 Other quickfix list commands: